squaremo/flux-plus-pulumi/bootstrap/README.md

 0. Install some prerequisites

-You'll need a Google Cloud account, and to **enable GKE in your project**.
+You'll need a Google Cloud account and a fresh project, and to **enable GKE and CloudSQL in your project**.
 I clicked around in the Google Cloud console to achieve this; I needed to add a billing account to the new project, and you probably will too.

 The program here assumes you are authenticated with Google Cloud.
 [Installing the Google Cloud tool `gcloud`][gcloud-install]